Rahulsingh1996/Data_Structure/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : Experimentation and Data Analysis
 Basic Mathematics.
-The Pythagorean theorem is an important math concept that is applied everywhere in math and technology.
+<p>The Pythagorean theorem is an important math concept that is applied everywhere in math and technology.
 The idea is simple in that a<sup>2</sup> + b<sup>2</sup> = c<sup>2</sup> for a right angle triangle that has two sides, a and b, and a hypotenuse of c.
 The Pythagorean Theorem and its many proofs.
 In a right triangle, the square of the length of the hypotenuse is equal to the sum of the squares of the lengths of the legs.
-There are several methods to prove the Pythagorean Theorem.
+There are several methods to prove the Pythagorean Theorem.</p>

 <br/>
 <div align="right">